 Top each drink with a splash of tonic water or club soda if you'd like to stretch the drinks a bit or lighten them up.

 The simple syrup in this recipe makes plenty of syrup for these drinks.
 If you have extra strawberry syrup, use it for additional cocktails or in smoothies and salad dressings.
-Leftover syrup will keep in an airtight container in the fridge for a week or so.
+Leftover syrup will keep in an airtight container in the fridge for a week or so or freeze for up to 3 months.

 If fresh strawberries aren't in season, frozen strawberries are fine to use in this recipe.